markdown-confluence/markdown-confluence/docs/src/getting-started/installation.md

+# Alternative Installation
+Due to waiting for https://github.com/obsidianmd/obsidian-releases/pull/1867 to be merged.

+If you would like to use the plugin currently you will need to use [Alternative Installation](./installation-brat.md) instructions.

+# Installation
 1. Install the `confluence-integration` plugin from Obsidian's community plugins browser.
 2. Open the plugin settings and configure the following fields:
     - `Confluence Base URL`: The base URL of your Atlassian Confluence instance (e.g., `https://your-domain.atlassian.net`)